How Jesus’s subversive call to love continues to challenge us

 It isn’t really about compassion, either.
 It isn’t about the children.
 And it isn’t about the stranger.
 It’s all about us.

-The demographic data, which shows a stunning lack of diversity in The Episcopal Church, often sited as proof of the evil of inclusion (which takes a little twisting in the brain to make sense), cannot prove the error of our theology, because the theology gives room for lots of belief.
+The demographic data, which shows a stunning lack of diversity in The Episcopal Church, often cited as proof of the evil of inclusion (which takes a little twisting in the brain to make sense), cannot prove the error of our theology, because the theology gives room for lots of belief.
 But it does prove, perhaps our graver sin: that we welcome people to join us intellectually.
 But we struggle to both welcome diversity in practice, or encourage diversity in our communities.
 Our focus is not on showing compassion to those outside the tribe, but comfort to those within it.
 We unwittingly turn a ‘We’ into an ‘Us and Them’.

 Two recent posts at Episcopal Cafe, which highlight what we all know to be true: we are caught in a death-spiral of protecting the failing while not allowing ourselves to invest in the new.
 This was inspired in part by the question asked on the same site: “Why doesn’t the Episcopal Church Plant more churches?”
 This question digs deeply into our embedded sense of identity and purpose, which is why our current challenges are so frustrating and confusing.
 They conflict with, what is for many, the very nature of our church.

 This is the macro-level, big picture example of a universal phenomenon.
 Out of fear for our own present experience, we reject what is the fundamental call to compassion.
 We aren’t called to obsess about our own experience, but to help encourage the experience of others.
-To share good bread with them, not horde it for ourselves.
+To share good bread with them, not hoard it for ourselves.
 Not worrying about whether there will be bread for us tomorrow.

 We’re those Children of Israel out in the wilderness, saving up the Manna, then watching it spoil.
 Then we go back out on the Sabbath to double-check that GOD actually meant what GOD said.